 “I think that in this day and age, our society is so focused on bigger, better, faster, stronger, that unfortunately, something like seeking help for mental health issues can be perceived as being weak,” she explains.
 “I say ‘perceived’ because typically, this is the story that we tell ourselves, it’s not fact or even necessarily real.
 Once we create space for a more positive mindset, we see a lot of their other concerns fall into place.
 At the end of the day, seeking help for mental health issues, or any health issue for that matter, should never be seen as weak—it’s actually quite the opposite.
 It’s a proactive measure to a better life.”

 Another obstacle that prevents people from seeking mental health care is their doubt that it will work, often based on bad experiences they’ve heard about.
-“Unfortunately, some people have had negative experiences with the mental health care system in that they (or someone they knew) attempted treatment with providers who were either not familiar with or not using the appropriate evidence-based treatment for that particular disorder,” Ashley Smith, PhD, a licensed psychologist, explains.
+“Unfortunately, some people have had negative experiences with the mental health care system in that they (or someone they knew) attempted treatment with providers who were either not familiar with or not using the appropriate evidence-based treatment for that particular disorder,” Ashley Smith, PhD, a Licensed Psychologist, explains.
 “If all you have heard is that therapy doesn’t work, why would you give it a shot?”

-“There is a stigma against mental illness and many people don’t want to be considered mentally ill, even though ironically if they’re suffering, the therapy could make them less mentally ill.
-Other people fear that looking at events from the past will be painful and upsetting, which is sometimes true.
+“There is a stigma against mental illness and many people don’t want to be considered mentally ill, even though ironically if they’re suffering, the therapy could make them less mentally ill,” says Larsen.
+“Other people fear that looking at events from the past will be painful and upsetting, which is sometimes true.
 Again, however, it seems more logical and healthy to address the past events so they don’t keep having a negative influence on their lives rather than continue to repress or deny the events.”

 “People also seem to be very afraid of feeling their feelings and of being judged.
-Vulnerability is hard, and therapy by nature requires being open, honest, and vulnerable, which does not come naturally for so many.
-Once people find therapy to be an accepting, safe place where they can open up at their own pace, they find it to be the best thing that they have ever experienced.
+Vulnerability is hard, and therapy by nature requires being open, honest, and vulnerable, which does not come naturally for so many,” says Thacker.
+“Once people find therapy to be an accepting, safe place where they can open up at their own pace, they find it to be the best thing that they have ever experienced.
 They feel as though the growth, comfort, and ease that therapy can create opens them up to truly being their best self.”

-And, finally, people forego mental health treatment because they’re misinformed about what it involves and how they’ll be perceived by their therapist.
+People also forego mental health treatment because they’re misinformed about what it involves and how they’ll be perceived by their therapist.
 “Having been a therapist for several years, I have come across many individuals who are hesitant to engage in treatment.
 More often than not, people are misinformed about what therapy actually is,” Robyn Gold, Licensed Clinical Social Worker, explains.